NHSDigital/iif_indicators/README.md

 │    │  utils_test.py
 ```
 The nuttr and chispa packages have been recreated in the tests folder as a workaround for loading the packages in DAE.

 ## Installation
 This pipeline has been created in an NHS Digital DataBricks environment, and requires no setup when run on internal clusters.
 Imports are specified at the top of each notebook.
+Created on DataBricks cluster runtime version 10.4 LTS (includes Apache Spark 3.2.1, Scala 2.12).

 ## Support
 If you have any questions about this repo, or suggestions on how we can improve it, please get in touch here: gpdata.enquiries@nhs.net